 Daryl has experienced firsthand the impact of this disease by losing his wife to cancer 18 years ago.
 Since then he has fought to find a cure by actively participating in Relay for Life (Team Captain), Race for the Cure, and the Courage Classic.

 Carroll was born in Colorado and attended the University of Colorado.
 She holds a bachelor’s degree in language and secondary education, and was a German teacher for many years.
-She also holds a great appreciation of the outdoors and enjoys meeting a variety of people.
+She also holds a great appreciation of the hiking and our beautiful outdoors, and enjoys meeting a variety of people.
 Her interest in being involved with Blueprints of Hope is to enable people who have been diagnosed with cancer to obtain quality support and guidance at a frightening and confusing time.

 Rosemary is a retired physical therapist and art psychotherapist.
 She holds a Bachelor of Science from Loyola University in Chicago and a Certificate of Physical Therapy from Northwestern University in Evanston, IL.
 She earned a Masters in Art Psychotherapy at Eastern Virginia Medical School in Norfolk, VA.
 Rosemary’s approach to patient care is holistic, recognizing the mind, body and spirit as one, and the reality that true healing is derived only by addressing the unique needs of the whole person.

 Her family has an inherited gene mutation that has caused cancer for herself and two of her four children, one of whom did not survive.
 She brings this personal experience combined with her professional background to the board in the hopes of helping others facing a diagnosis of cancer.
 She is a pastel artist with work at the Taylor Raymond Gallery in Durango.